jpmorganchase/salt-ds/.changeset/long-hats-count.md

 Added controlled version of ListNext

 - Added `highlightedIndex`, `selected` and `onChange` props to `ListNext` in order to support a controlled list.
+- Removed `selected`, from `ListNextItem` so state only gets controlled by list.
-- Fixed focusRing when focusing on disabled listItem
+- Fixed focus ring when focusing on disabled `ListNextItem`.